 Tips on How to Prepare for the Test

-Performing well on the GRE requires more than a basic understanding of math and language.
-Here are some tips that can help enhance your performance:
+Performing well on the GRE requires more than a basic understanding of mathematics and language.
+Here are some tips that can help improve your performance:

 Tip 1.
 Brush up Basic Math and Language Skills